pixelpoems/silverstripe-vanilla-cookieconsent/README.md

   YoutubeDescription: 'This category includes cookies from Youtube.' # Description of the category with uppercase first letter
   Youtube_Cookie_cookie1: 'Youtube Cookie' # e.g. if you use the cookie Table - use the cookie name as key with uppercase first letter | underscore | "Cookie" | underscore | "CookieName" = cookie1 like its defined in your yml config
 ```
+For basic description and a cookie listing you can have look at the [Open Cookie Database](https://jkwakman.github.io/Open-Cookie-Database/open-cookie-database.html)

 ## Reporting Issues